 One might go even a step further and equip themselves with a higher qualification.
 This step will cement your prowess in the field of public health.
-And it is considered by many as a pinnacle achievement.
+And it is considered by many a pinnacle achievement.

 Types of Courses and Clinical Experiences Required

 Candidates who are interested in public health can go for BPH or MPH programs.

 The MPH program is a practice-based one that prepares its graduates for leading positions in public and private health organizations.
 The other degrees are more academic and intended to develop candidates for academic research and teaching positions.
 While BPH programs prepare the graduates to operate in the directorial roles of their field, students who are more interested in academics and research-focused parts should prioritize a master of public health.